Bullnosing Cranking and Curving for Roofing

-Clotan Steel’s IBR, Corrugated and Wide-span sheets can be bullnosed, cranked, curved, smooth curved to customers’ requirements.
-Talk to our Sales Consultant about pricing options.
+Clotan Steel’s IBR, Corrugated, Wide-span and Craft-Lock® sheets can be bullnose, cranked, curved, smooth curved to customers’ requirements.

-Larger radii will be classified as a curve.
+Larger RADII will be Classified as a Forward Crank.

 The maximum sheet length which can be bullnose is 15m, with a maximum height of 2m.
 The minimum run-out from the bullnose is 30mm on one side with a minimum of 500mm on the other side of the sheet.
 It is important to clearly identify the critical end of the bullnose in order to ensure that consistent lengths are supplied to the customer.
 The maximum height (after cranking) of centre and off-centre cranks which can be manufactured is 2m, with a limitation of 10m total sheet length, due to handling and transport limitations.
 (Height in this case is from ground level to highest point of bullnose sheet.)